mario-lemes/moltyjs/README.md

 ## Updating a document

+Updating a document support all the [update operators](https://docs.mongodb.com/v3.4/reference/operator/update/) from MongoDB

 ### `updateOne(tenant, collection, filter, payload, options = {}) {Promise}`

 * {String} `tanant` Tenant name
 * {String} `collection` Collection name
 * {Object} `filter` Filter object used to select the document to update
+* {Object} `payload` Payload object used to update the document
 * {Object} `options` Optional settings
   * {Boolean} `moltyClass` (true by default) True if you want the results as MoltyJs Document class instead of MongoDB Document